JonathanCasey/mullvad-ubuntu/README.md

 using, or blank if not using one
 - `ip netns list-id` to list all network namespace IDs (including ones from outside this project)
+- `daemon --name="socat-<myuser>" --running -v` will check if a daemon is running for socat in the event a port number was provided.
+  - Will report "daemon:  socat-<myuser> is running (pid 751816)" or "daemon:  socat-<myuser> is not running"

 Other Uses